TheJulius/SocketAndThreads/README.txt

 # SocketAndThreads

-run first the "ServidorSocket.java" and then the "ClienteSocket"
+run first the "ServidorSocket.java" and then the "ClienteSocket.java"